Education

 You sell 1 MSFT $400 put, 30 DTE, for $5.50 per contract.

 MSFT can drop from its current price all the way down to $394.50 before you start losing money.
-If MSFT is at $395 at expiration and you are assigned, you buy 100 shares at $400, but your effective cost is $394.50 (after accounting for the $5.50 premium), so you have a $0.50 per share profit.
+If MSFT is at $395 at expiration and you're assigned, you buy 100 shares at $400, but your effective cost is $394.50 (after accounting for the $5.50 premium), so you've got a $0.50 per share profit.

 To express this as a percentage cushion from the current stock price: if MSFT is trading at $420, your breakeven of $394.50 is 6.1% below the current price.
 That 6.1% is your downside buffer.